Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_theory.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/4_Theory/4_Theory_overlay_diagram.drawio.png)

 Overlay analysis is a powerful tool in GIS because it allows the combination and integration of multiple datasets to generate new information and support decision-making processes.
 It is commonly used in various applications, such as land-use planning, environmental analysis, market research, demographic analysis, and infrastructure development.
 GIS software provides tools and functions to perform overlay analysis, and the specific capabilities may vary depending on the software used.
+You may recall having used this already when you looked at the boarding data in the crash course.

 ### Overlay operations